aspire-fp7/framework/README.md

 code.
 This allows you to immediately start developing and extending any existing tools, without having to worry about how to build the projects and how to overwrite the pre-built files.
 The only down side is that the initial build takes some time.
-This process takes about a minute on a decently modern machine.
+This process takes about 6 minutes on a decently modern machine.

 The only files that are not built inside containers are: